 The filing of a report of sexual misconduct under this Policy is independent of any criminal investigation or proceeding, and (except that the College’s investigation may be delayed temporarily while the criminal investigators are gathering evidence) the College will not wait for the conclusion of any criminal investigation or proceedings to commence its own investigation and take interim measures to protect the reporting party and the College community, if necessary.

 H. Modified Procedures for Alleged Violations of the Sexual Misconduct Policy.
-With the exceptions below, the investigation and adjudication of reports of sexual misconduct is governed by the policies set forth in Section IV of the Code of Conduct.
+With the exceptions below, the investigation and adjudication of reports of sexual misconduct is governed by the policies set forth in Section VI of the Code of Conduct.

 i.
 For sexual misconduct cases, the College’s investigation of the report (including all investigation required to prepare formal charges, if any) will be completed within 60 days, unless the Vice President for Student Affairs grants an extension for good cause.
 If a case of alleged sexual misconduct is not resolved informally, the matter will be scheduled for a hearing before the Sexual Misconduct Hearing seBoard.

 ii.
 The Sexual Misconduct Hearing Board is comprised of one student (one of the two Student Conduct Council co-chairs or, in the cases of a graduate or professional student, a graduate member of the Student Conduct Council) and two members of the administrative staff appointed by the Dean of Students or designee, one male and one female.

 iii.
 The reporting party may have a silent supporter of his/her choosing present at the hearing.
 The supporter will not participate in the hearing process and will be bound by the rules of confidentiality governing the hearing.